rogino/COSCNotes/COSC367/Exam Notes.md

 - $h \leftarrow b$: if $b$ is true, $h$ must be true. $b$ is an atom, the body

 - KB: set of definite clauses
-- Interpretation: assignment of truth value to each atom.
+- Interpretation: assignment of truth value to each atom
 - Model: interpretation where all clauses are true
 - Logical consequence: atoms that are true in every model of the KB